 The fastest path to getting content offline is filing an abuse report with whoever hosts the site.
 You can find the hosting provider by looking up the domain's IP address on a tool like who.is or SecurityTrails.
 Every reputable host, from AWS to SiteGround to DigitalOcean, has an abuse contact and terms of service that prohibit impersonation and fraud.

-I'd start here because hosting abuse reports often produce results in 24 to 72 hours.
-That's days, not weeks.
+Start here because hosting abuse reports often produce results in a few days.
 The host can pull the content even if the domain itself stays registered.
-If the imposter is on a major cloud platform like Amazon, Google Cloud, or Microsoft Azure, abuse reports tend to get handled quickly because those companies don't want the liability.
+If the imposter is on a major cloud platform like Amazon, Google Cloud, or Microsoft Azure, abuse reports tend to get handled quickly.
+Those companies do not want the liability.

-If they're on some offshore bulletproof host in Eastern Europe?
-That's a different situation.
+If they are on an offshore bulletproof host, that is a different situation.
 Skip ahead to Google de-indexing and focus on making the site invisible in search while you pursue other options.

 The domain registrar is separate from the host.
 Run a WHOIS lookup and you'll see who registered the domain, whether it's GoDaddy, Namecheap, Cloudflare, or one of the hundreds of smaller registrars.
 File an abuse complaint with them too.
 Registrars can suspend the entire domain, which is more permanent than a hosting takedown since the impersonator can't just move to a new host.

-Include everything: screenshots, your trademark registration if you have one, a clear explanation of the fraud.
+Include everything: screenshots, your trademark registration if you have one, and a clear explanation of the fraud.
 GoDaddy and Namecheap both have online abuse forms.
-Cloudflare routes complaints to the underlying host but will suspend domains in clear-cut abuse cases.
-Typical turnaround is 5 to 15 business days, though I've seen it happen faster when the fraud is obvious.
+Cloudflare routes complaints to the underlying host but suspends domains in clear-cut abuse cases.
+Typical turnaround is a few weeks, though it happens faster when the fraud is obvious.

 If the imposter registered a domain using your trademarked business name, the Uniform Domain-Name Dispute-Resolution Policy gives you a formal mechanism to take the domain away from them entirely.
 WIPO handles most of these cases.
-The filing costs about $1,500 for a single domain, and the whole process runs about 45 to 60 days.
+The filing costs about $1,500 for a single domain.
+The whole process runs for one to two months.

 You need to prove three things.
 One, the domain is identical or confusingly similar to your trademark.
 Two, the person who registered it has no legitimate reason to own it.
 Three, they registered it in bad faith.
 For a site that's actively impersonating your business, all three of those are usually straightforward.

-UDRP isn't fast, but it's final.
+UDRP takes time, but it is final.
 You either get the domain transferred to you or it gets cancelled.
-The impersonator doesn't get to just register it again with a different registrar.
+The impersonator cannot just register it again with a different registrar.

 This is the step most people skip, and it's one of the most important.
 While you're waiting on registrar complaints and UDRP proceedings, the imposter site is showing up in Google when people search for your name or business.
 Every day it sits there, more people see it.